jweeeezy/configs/README.md

 ## Prerequisites

-* Linux (tested on Ubuntu 22.04.
-WSL2)
+* Linux (tested on WSL2, Ubuntu 22.04. & Ubuntu 24.04)
 * GNU Make
 * Bash

 ## Get Started

->Following the `one source of truth` principle, installed files will mostly link to the files in this repository.
+>Following the `one source of truth` principle, installed files will be created as symlinks to this repository.
 This ensures better consistency and easier maintainablity.

-* Install .dotfiles on your system as symlinks, backup existing files.
+* Install .dotfiles on your system as symlinks in `/home/$USER/` or `/usr/local/bin/`, backup existing files.

    ```sh
    make install